 Let’s make sure your future painting contractor plans on taking these steps prior to contracting your exterior house painting project.

 The first step in every exterior house painting job is to assess the surface and materials your home is built from.

 After the painter has a good idea of the condition of the siding surface, arguably the single most important 1st step is power washing.
-Power washing your home should remove all chipped and loose paint, mold or mildew and any chipped wood or loose materials off the surface.
+Power washing your home should remove all chipped and loose paint, mold or mildew, and any chipped wood or lose materials off the surface.

 There are two different ways to power wash the exterior of your home, low and high-pressure power washing.